 (2) Where laundry facilities provided in accordance with these regulations include a copper, no bathroom facilities or water closet shall be provided in the room in which the copper is situated.

-[Regulation 6 amended in Gazette 21 Jun 1974 p.
+[Regulation 6 amended: Gazette 21 Jun 1974 p.
 2046.]

 7. Separation of laundry without a copper from kitchen